WilliamsCJ/website-v2/content/posts/studentlayer-part-3-deploying-our-service.md

 +++
 date = 2021-07-27T11:00:00Z
-linktitle = "StudentLayer Part 3 - Deploying our service"
-series = ["StudentLayer"]
-title = "StudentLayer Part 3 - Deploying our service"
-type = ["posts", "post"]
-weight = 10
+linktitle = "Deploying a Go API with Docker and a VPS (StudentLayer Part 3)" series = ["StudentLayer"] title = "Deploying a Go API with Docker and a VPS (StudentLayer Part 3)" type = ["posts", "post"] weight = 10
 [author]